Bob Woodward: 'People Need To Wake Up' To What's Happening Under Trump

 On Secretary of Defense James Mattis and White House Chief of Staff John Kelly publicly denying having said things they are quoted as saying in Woodward's book.

 Look, Mattis has to survive.
 He's in a difficult position.
 But, as I've said, nothing's off the record, and in the first days, after parts of the book came out last week, one key person in office now called me up and said, "Everyone knows what you've written is true.
-It's one thousand percent correct."
+It's 1,000 percent correct."
 Because that's somebody who knows that I worked hard on this and tried to dig in and excavate what the reality was.

 Look, they have First Amendment rights also.
 And they're in a position, and ... they should say whatever they want to say.
 I have no objection to that, even if it's a kind of politically calculated survival denial. ...